ten-protocol/foundation/governance-guidelines.md

 #### 5.2.5 Other Business Governance Proposals
 Restrictions on individual Participants or a group to initiate Governance Proposals; in the event of disruptive behaviour.
-[GT] Could restrictions also include sanctioned participants and those who fail KYC/AML checks in addition to disruptive behaviour?
+Note that Participants do not go through a KYC process and are not subject to Sanction restrictions, since they are pseudonymous.

 Audit: the Board may request an audit of the activities and services provided by the Operator, no more frequently than every year, unless an emergency audit is authorised through a Business Governance Proposal.

 Marketing, Trademark and Branding: Obscuro Limited shall commit to license the Obscuro trademark to the Foundation.
 The Foundation shall manage its own brand and any trademarks created.

 Certifications: Where the Foundation provides standards for certification of organisations, individuals or technologies, the Board shall approve the standards and processes for certification.

 Change to the arbitration and dispute resolution process shall be the subject of a Business Governance Proposal.